 Nursery Reception Phonics A talking ticket is given linked to the aspect the children are learning in phase 1 phonics.
-Phase 2 work is given for those children who are working on phase 2 phonics.
+Phase 2 work is given for those children who are working on phase 2 phonics during the Spring term.
 They will also have the sounds and tricky words uploaded to Tapestry that they have been learning on that week.
 Little Wandle Phonics Home Learning.
 Children will have weekly sounds, words and tricky words uploaded to Tapestry based on what they have been learning in the lessons that week.
-Maths Children will be given a Maths task to complete.
-Children will be given a Maths task to complete.
+Children will also be given a printout sheet with letter formation practise.
+Maths Children will be given a Maths task to complete on Tapestry.
+Children will be given a Maths task to complete on Tapestry.
 Reading and library book Children to read their book for ten minutes each night.
 Children to read their book for ten minutes each night.

 Home learning is set on a Friday with the expectation that children hand in or complete this work by the following Friday.
 Home learning is then marked or commented on.
 If home learning is uploaded to Tapestry, it is the teacher's responsibility to add a comment and upload to their learning journey.
-Home learning is then tracked on the home learning tracker.
 If children are not completing home learning, teachers are to discuss with parents to see if there are any barriers that can be overcome.